rikulo/rikulo-docs/Views/Fundamentals/UI_Overview.md

 ##Relation with DOM Element

-A view is built with one or multiple DOM elements, depending on the complexity that the view offers.
+To show itself on the screen, a view is built with one or multiple DOM elements, depending on the complexity that the view offers.
 However, Rikulo is aimed to encapulate the complexity from the application developers.
 You generally don't need to know about it.

 If you'd like to learn the details, please refer to [the View Development chapter](../../View_Development/index.md).